-11.1 Historical Annual Financial Information
+11.1.
+Historical Annual Financial Information

-Detailed information about UBS AG consolidated and UBS AG assets and liabilities, financial position and profits and losses for financial year 2020 is available in the section "UBS AG consolidated financial statements" of the Annual Report 2020 (pages 429-572) and in the Standalone Financial Statements 2020, respectively; and for financial year 2019 it is available in the "UBS AG consolidated financial statements" section of Annual Report 2019 (pages 498-685) and in the Standalone Financial Statements 2019.
+Detailed information about UBS AG consolidated and UBS AG assets and liabilities, financial position and profits and losses for financial year 2021 is available in the section "UBS AG consolidated financial statements" of the Annual Report 2021 and in the UBS AG's standalone financial statements for the year ended 31 December 2021 (the "Standalone Financial Statements 2021"), respectively; and for financial year 2020 it is available in the "UBS AG consolidated financial statements" section of the UBS Group AG and UBS AG annual report 2020, published on 5 March 2021 ("Annual Report 2020") and in the UBS AG's standalone financial statements for the year ended 31 December 2020 published on 5 March 2021 (the "Standalone Financial Statements 2020").
 The consolidated and standalone financial accounts are closed on 31 December of each year.